idcdev/enchanted-forest-3d/README.md

 - Immersive audio system with background music and sound effects
 - Multiple levels with increasing difficulty
 - Special platform types: moving platforms and disappearing platforms
+- Intuitive user interface with visible controls and interactive tips
+- Combat system with attack mechanics and enemy interactions

 ## How to Run